anzepirnat/LoadProfiling/README.md

 * code used for the webapp (ElderlyCareDemoWebApp.ipynb)
 * code which uses preprocessed data from Jakob's masters degree and turns them into web app ready data (DemoCode.ipynb)
 ## Lore
-This is part of the european project Matrychs
+This is part of the european project Matrychs, I got paid by ComSensus, I think.